ksatirli/katacoda-scenarios/codifying-trust/step6/text.md

 > ⚠️ We are executing `fmt` manually.
 Consider running this step automatically when you use Terraform.

-The output should look like this:
+The output should include one or more of the following files:

 ```text
 outputs.tf